bicycle-codes/crypto-stream/README.md

 ```

 ## fork
-This is a fork of [SocketDev/wormhole-crypto](https://github.com/SocketDev/wormhole-crypto), just adding types.
+This is a fork of [SocketDev/wormhole-crypto](https://github.com/SocketDev/wormhole-crypto).

 ## example